mirnylab/pdSim/README.md

 >>> print('Mean fitness cost of fixated passengers: {:.3f}'.format(passenger_mutations.mean())
 >>> tumor.plot()                                  # Plot the tumor's population size versus time.
 ```

+The doc strings of the various methods and attributes should clarify the kinds of output you can retrieve.
+However, in general the code is not very accessible and was never written for general use.
+Knowledge of C & cython is needed, if you want to extend the code.

 `simple.py` also provides a useful, well-documented example of how the simulator might be used to model dN/dS statistics.